Jang0F377/PFG-Frontend/README.md

 - Typescript
 - Vite.JS
 - React.JS
+- Framer-motion
 - React-router-dom
 - Tailwind CSS

 ### Info:

-- This is frontend for this project.
-It has a landing page where users can check out the app.
-Users can register/login where they can send friend requests or gaming invites (sesh invites) to anyone.
+- This is the frontend for this project.
+It has a landing page where users can check out the service.
+Users can register/login where they can send friend requests or gaming invites (sesh invites) to any user to coordinate some gaming time.

 - This is still a work in progress that I am adding to.

 #### Roadmap:

-1. Friend Request modal
+- Friend Request modal
-2. Add UI/UX friendly animations
+- Add UI/UX friendly animations
+---
+### Check out the live site [here](http://my-home-project.us)

+> **NOTE:** If you want to log in to check it out feel free to make up credentials or use these credentials:
+>
+> - U: test@test.com
+> - P: pass12345

-### Check out the Nest.JS [backend](https://github.com/Jang0F377/nest-pfg-backend)
+### Check out the Nest.JS [Backend](https://github.com/Jang0F377/nest-pfg-backend)